Go Baguio! Your Complete Guide to Baguio City, Philippines

 Car rental companies are listed in the local Telephone Yellow Pages and the Baguio Directory.
 These come in 'self drive' or 'with driver' options

-There are many private rentals advertised in our weekly newspaper, the Baguio Midland Courier Classified Ads section.
+There are many private rentals advertised in our weekly paper, Baguio Midland Courier classified ads section.

 Number Coding Scheme

-Taxis are available right outside the airport.
+Taxis are available right at the airport parking area.
 They are to charge you the regular fare.
 Do not accept a 'contracted rate.'

-In case your cab driver insists on a contracted rate, please report him to the local authorities.
+In case your cab driver insists on a contracted rate, please report him to the local authorities -- just list down the car plate number and/or the taxi name!

-Because our taxis are not airconditioned, plus everyting in Baguio is close by so they're not bringing you very far.
+Because our taxis are not air conditioned, plus everything in Baguio is close by so they're not bringing you very far really.
+Plus, did I mention that our cabbies are honest and give you the exact change?

 A D D I T I O N A L I N F O